All Episodes

 Let's take it.

-You gave it an analogy.
+You gave an analogy.

 What did you say?

-I don't choose to have you know, children.
+I don't choose to have, you know, children.

 I respect children.

-I don't happen to have a bigger one.
+I don't have to.

-If you don't choose to watch or have children watch naked bodies on MTV because you don't approve.
+Okay, if you don't choose to watch or have children watch naked bodies on MTV because you don't approve.

 Right.